smetj/pyseps/pyseps/tailingcursor/README.rst

 It's up to another process or application to take action on the documents arriving in the queue mapped to the query.

-A PySeps setup consists out of 2 parts:
+A PySeps TailingCursor setup consists out of 2 parts:

 Shipper
 ~~~~~~~